MarberyUA/bwt_test/README.md

 # btw_test project

-The first step you should do the git clone!
+The first step you should do it is $git clone!
 ```git
 git clone /repository-link/
 ```